-It is American tradition that the financial affairs of a nation should be transacted on the same principles of simple honesty that an individual conducts his own business; viz., that debt is a bad thing, and a man's first surplus earnings should be applied to his debts; that offices and office-holders should be few.
-It is American practice that the general government should always have millions of debt, even if a panic or a war has to be forced to prevent its being paid off; and as to the application of its income, office-holders come first.
-And within the last administration it is reported that 99,000 offices have been created at an annual expense of $63,000,000.
-Shades of Jefferson! ow are vacancies to be obtained?
-Those by deaths are few; by resignation none."
-Roosevelt cuts the knot by making 99,000 new ones!
-And few will die, -- and none resign.
+It is American tradition that the financial affairs of a nation should be transacted on the same principles of simple honesty that an individual conducts his own business; viz., that debt is a bad thing, and a man’s first surplus earning should be applied to his debts; that offices and office holders should be few.
+It is American practice that the general government should always have millions [of dollars] of debt, even if a panic or a war has to be forced to prevent its being paid off; and as to the application of its income office holders come first.
+And within the last administration it is reported that 99,000 offices have been created at an annual expense of 1663,000,000.
+Shades of Jefferson!
+“How are vacancies to be obtained?
+Those by deaths are few; by resignation none.”
+[Theodore] Roosevelt cuts the knot by making 99,000 new ones!
+And few will die — and none resign.
 They will beget sons and daughters, and Taft will have to create 99,000 more!
-Verily, a simple and a serviceable thing is our general government.
+Verily a simple and a serviceable thing is our general government.

 And now, what has Anarchism to say to all this, this bankruptcy of republicanism, this modern empire that has grown up on the ruins of our early freedom?
 We say this, that the sin our fathers sinned was that they did not trust liberty wholly.
 They thought it possible to compromise between liberty and government, believing the latter to be “a necessary evil,” and the moment the compromise was made, the whole misbegotten monster of our present tyranny began to grow.
 Instruments which are set up to safeguard rights become the very whip with which the free are struck.